dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/readme.txt

 How to write a new summary tool:
 Easy!
 * Make a new folder in LPJ-GUESS code directory/benchmarks/summaries/<tool>/ in your branch.
-Name the new folder to the name of your new sumary tool. let's say "NEW".
+Name the new folder to the name of your new summary tool. let's say "NEW".
 * In the new folder NEW make file summarize.sh
-  Easiest that you copy the summarize.sh from one of the other tools, e.g. the logreport one.
+  Easiest if you copy the summarize.sh from one of the other tools, e.g. the logreport one.
 * Edit the comment section (this is the help text) and update the last part that calls the actual work script.
   The currently existing summary tools consists of